Robocar Poli

-Robocar Poli (Korean: 로보카 폴리) is a South Korean animated children's television series created by RoiVisual.
-The series released its first episode on Educational Broadcasting System (EBS) in 2011, and has aired for five seasons.
+Robocar Poli (Korean: 로보카 폴리) is a South Korean 3D animated children's television series created by RoiVisual.
+The series released its first episode on Educational Broadcasting System (EBS) in 2011, and aired for five seasons.
 Robocar Poli consists of 120 eleven-minute episodes.

 Synopsis

-In Brooms Town, a small town with a capable rescue team, there are always accidents such as a car sliding off a cliff in the rain, a car crash, or a child locked in a firehouse.
+In Brooms Town, a small city with a capable rescue team, there are always accidents such as a car sliding off a cliff in the rain, a car crash, or a child locked in a firehouse.
 In every episode, the town's rescue team saves characters from trouble.
-At the end of each episode, the rescue team strongly advises the characters who are in danger and viewing children.
+At the end of each episode, the rescue team strongly advises the characters who are in danger, as well as the audience.